The minimum requirement of the master's degree is 30 credits.

 Accelerated AB/AM Program

-In order to complete an AM in one year, students may apply five courses taken at the 400 level or above as an undergraduate (with a maximum of 16 units) toward master's degree programs which require 36 or more units for completion.
-For master's programs which require fewer than 36 units, three courses at the 400 level or above (with a maximum of 12 units) may be applied.
-Master's programs requiring more than 36 units may require an additional semester or summer of enrollment.
+To complete an AM in one year, students may apply five courses taken at the 400 level or above as an undergraduate (with a maximum of 16 units) toward master's degree programs that require 36 or more units for completion.
+For master's programs that require fewer than 36 units, three courses at the 400 level or above (with a maximum of 12 units) may be applied.
+Master's programs that require more than 36 units may require an additional semester or summer of enrollment.
 Undergraduate courses must be acceptable to the department or program offering the master's degree and must be completed with a final grade of B or higher.
 All admissions are provisional until the successful completion of the AB.
 Some departments may not participate in this program, and some departments that do not otherwise offer a master's degree may provide this opportunity to Washington University undergraduates.
-Please consult the home department and the Accelerated AB/AM Program webpage for more detailed information.
+Please consult the home department and the Information for Accelerated AB/AM Applicants (PDF) for more detailed information.

 The actual awarding of each degree is contingent on the successful completion of all requirements for that degree.
 The application for admission must be made to the department, which forwards the application and the department's recommendation for admission to Arts & Sciences.
 There is no application fee.
 Students accepted into the program will retain their student ID numbers and will not need to replace their ID cards.
 In every other respect, they will be treated as new students in Arts & Sciences and should familiarize themselves with the relevant sections of this Bulletin.